taustation-fan/taustation-fan.github.io/ships.md

 Ships require regular repairs, and occasional refurbishments.

-Once a health bar of a ship reaches 75% or below, or when the navigation computers are "not operational", the ship requires repair before you can fly it again.
+Once a health bar of a ship below a certain threshold, or when the navigation computers are "not operational", the ship requires repair before you can fly it again.